-Newly licensed drivers between 16 and 17 years old are nearly three times as likely as adults to be involved in a fatal car accident, a new study finds.
+Newly licensed drivers between 16 and 17 years old are nearly three times as likely as adults to be involved in a fatal car accident, according to an analysis of traffic safety.

 - 3.9 times as likely as drivers 18 and older to be involved in a crash.